School Gardens Program

 The development of the Green Thumbs at School lesson book was made possible by funding provided by the Vancouver Foundation.

-For existing gardens, recommendations will be made for improvements and possible expansion.
-A follow-up written report will also be included.
+A follow-up written report is included.
 Consultations are $150.

 Please choose from one of two options for the site visit questionnaire.